The Bakemono Zukushi Scroll

 There's a lesson to be had there.
 Once the characters figure out that the evil sorcerer comes at twilight, because that is when his powers are strongest, how can you surprise them?
 How could you artificially induce twilight?
 An eclipse, perhaps?

 There's a lot of meat on this bone.
-And a lot of cool ideas for creatures embedded in that scroll, as well as ready-made, copyright free illustrations!
+And a lot of cool ideas for creatures embedded in that scroll ... not to mention some ready-made, copyright free illustrations!